microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Run Python File in Terminal command in the Python editor](images/tutorial/run-python-file-in-terminal.png)

-The command opens a terminal panel in which your Python interpreter is automatically selected, then runs `python3 hello.py` (Mac/Linux) or `python hello.py`:
+The command opens a terminal panel in which your Python interpreter is automatically selected, then runs `python3 hello.py` (macOS/Linux) or `python hello.py`:

 ![Program output in a Python terminal](images/tutorial/output-in-terminal.png)

 There are several other ways you can run Python within VS Code:

-- Select one or more lines, then pressing Ctrl+Enter or right-click and select **Run Selection/Line in Python Terminal**.
+- Select one or more lines, then pressing `kbstyle(Ctrl+Enter)` or right-click and select **Run Selection/Line in Python Terminal**.
 This command is very convenient for testing just a part of a file.
 - Use the **Python: Start REPL** command to opens a REPL terminal for the currently selected Python interpreter.
-In the REPL you can then enter and run lines of code one at a time.
+In the REPL, you can then enter and run lines of source code one at a time.

 ## Configure and run the debugger